gem/global_exposure_model/README.md

 ### Available information
 **At country level:**
-- Summary of exposure model at national level
+- Summary of exposure model at the national level
 - Exposure model at the first administrative level
 - Summary of the exposure model aggregated per building class (taxonomy)
-- Figures for building counts, total replacement cost, and built up area disaggregated per occupancy type, macrotaxonomy at national level and at the first administrative level
+- Figures for building counts, total replacement cost, and built-up area disaggregated per occupancy type, macrotaxonomy at the national level and at the first administrative level
-- Folder with mapping-schemes used to associate building counts to different building classes
+- In the `_Metadata` regional folder, files are available for the mapping schemes used to associate building counts to different building classes

 **At regional level:**
 - Metadata for each country in the region
 - Summary of regional counts and summaries per macrotaxonomy
-- Figures for building counts, total replacement cost, and built up area disaggregated per occupancy type and macrotaxonomy
+- Figures for building counts, total replacement cost, and built-up area disaggregated per occupancy type and macrotaxonomy

 **At global level:**
 In the [World](./World) folder you can find
-- Maps for building counts, total replacement cost, and built up area
+- Maps for building counts, total replacement cost, and built-up area
 - Maps for main construction material
 - World summaries and charts for different exposure metrics
-- Charts for top 20 countries with larger concentration of exposure
+- Charts for the top 20 countries with a larger concentration of exposure

 # 🚀 Model versions